-In simple terms, a gas ballast valve incorporated into the system will allow a small portion of the compressed gas (containing this detrimental condensate) to be expelled without impacting upon the overall performance of the pump.
+In simple terms, a gas ballast valve incorporated into the system will allow a flow of air into the final part of the compression cycle and allow the vapour to be expelled without condensation or affecting the pump's overall performance.

 What is the theory of gas ballast?

-Originally developed in 1935, gas ballast is nevertheless still considered a significant addition to a mechanical oil sealed vacuum pump.
-When used in this way, the gas ballast helps reduce the amount of vapour condensation (and thus contamination) of the pump’s sealing-oil.
-By reducing any potential condensation in the sealing oil, the pump can achieve its vapour duty at near full-specification, ensuring the speedy attainment of its ultimate pressure level.
+When used in mechanical, oil-sealed vacuum pumps, the gas ballast allows the pumping of vapours without them condensing and thus contaminating the pump’s sealing-oil.
+By reducing any potential condensation in the sealing oil, the pump can achieve its vapour duty at near full-specification; though the ballast flow does impact the ultimate pressure of the pump.

-Usually in vacuum work, the gas stream being evacuated from the vacuum chamber will contain water vapour, solvent vapour and/or other unwelcomed contaminants.
-These contaminants usually occur because they have been “converted” (under vacuum pressure) from liquid molecules to gas molecules prior to (i) their flowing back to the pump where they are “converted back” from a gas to a liquid contaminant within the pump oil, or (ii) exiting the pump itself.
+These contaminants occur because they have been “converted” (under vacuum pressure) from liquid to gas phase then (i) flowing back to the pump, where they are “converted" back from a gas to a liquid contaminant within the pump oil, or (ii) when using ballast exiting the pump itself, without contamination.

-However, if the pump is “smoking” or emitting a visible mist in large quantities, it is very possible that you could return to find a room full of oil-fog.
-Venting into an extraction hood or using capture filters will help to eliminate this problem.
-Nevertheless, even if the purging vapours are not actually visible, it should be remembered that in exiting the system, they may also be entering the working environment where depending upon their content and concentration they may pose a health and/or a fire hazard.
-The use of a gas-ballast oil return kit overcomes this issue.
+However, if the pump is “smoking” or emitting a visible mist in large quantities, you could return to a room full of “oil-fog”.
+Venting into an extraction hood or using exhaust mist filters will help to eliminate this problem.
+The use of a gas-ballast oil return kit resolves this issue.

-Find out more about the topic of vacuum measurement by downloading our eBook below.
+To find out more on the topic of vacuum measurement, download our eBook below.